iontodirel/find_devices/README.md

 ## Motivation

 - Easy and quick enumeration of audio devices and serial ports within one tool
-- Programmable support, with easy integration and no scripting or text processing required
+- Programmatic support, with easy integration, and no text processing
-  - Do not need to parse and manipulate text from logs, or parse output from `aplay` and `arecord`
+  - Do not need to parse and manipulate text from logs, or parse text output from `aplay` and `arecord`
-  - Output from the program can directly be consumed by other programs
+  - Output from this utility can directly be consumed by other programs (ex: via jq)
-  - JSON output writing and printing for easy programmability, with tools like `jq`
+  - Structured output via JSON output.
+JSON output writing and printing for easy programmability, with tools like `jq`
+  - Project is structured in modular fashion, with pieces that can be reused
-  - Project is well structured and hackable for future modifications
+    - Hackable for future or further modifications (ex: libusb support)
+    - Command line parsing is not coupled to the audio and udev utility classes
-- Correlation between audio devices and serial ports
+- Mapping between audio devices and serial ports
-  - A big problem for hams is finding a serial port on the same USB hub as the USB sound card
+  - A big problem for hams can be finding a serial port that's on the same USB hub as an USB sound card
     - Easily find USB sound cards on the same hub as a USB serial port.
 - Repeatable results, across system restarts, or when using generic sound cards with identical USB descriptors.
-  - A big problem for hams is using multiple sound cards that have the same USB descriptors
+  - A big problem for hams can be using multiple sound cards, which have the same USB descriptors
-  - This tool aims at reliably finding devices and addresing them individually, even if the USB descriptors are all the same
+  - This tool aims at reliably and repeatedly finding devices and addresing them individually, even if the USB descriptors are all the same
-- No system modifications requirements, no need for udev rules
+- No system modifications requirements, no need for udev rules, no need for root access

 ## Table of contents